 3rd DUI Defense Options

 First, I will try to get some or all of the charges dismissed or withdrawn at the preliminary hearing.
-In addition, I will fight your case in court if the police violated your constitutional rights through an illegal stop, search, or arrest.
+In addition, I will defend your case in court if the police violated your constitutional rights through an illegal stop, search, or arrest.

 How to Avoid Jail time for 3rd DUI in PA

-Furthermore, I will review the evidence in your case to determine whether you have an impaired driving defense for trial.
 If no legal defense exists, we can consider applying for intermediate punishment programs such as house arrest or DUI restrictive probation that allow you to avoid jail.

 These programs include house arrest, DUI restrictive probation, Drug Court, Behavioral Health Court, or Veteran’s Court.

-ARD for PA DUI
+ARD DUI PA

 - Automatic expungement by the district attorney once you finish the ARD probation